 The Essentials of Circulating Supply in Crypto

-With the growth of decentralized finance (DeFi) and the cryptocurrency market in general, it is no wonder that increasingly more users want to learn what it takes to trade crypto as safely as possible.
+With the growth of decentralized finance (DeFi) and the cryptocurrency market in general, it is no wonder that an increasing number of users want to learn what it takes to trade crypto as safely as possible.
 Whether we’re talking about a $100 or a $1 million investment, your funds should always be safe, and your trading and […]

-With the growth of decentralized finance (DeFi) and the cryptocurrency market in general, it is no wonder that increasingly more users want to learn what it takes to trade crypto as safely as possible.
+With the growth of decentralized finance (DeFi) and the cryptocurrency market in general, it is no wonder that an increasing number of users want to learn what it takes to trade crypto as safely as possible.
 Whether we’re talking about a $100 or a $1 million investment, your funds should always be safe, and your trading and investing techniques should be up to date.
-And unlike fiat currencies, where things are a bit different, in crypto, you can leverage specific metrics, including the circulating supply.
+Unlike fiat currencies, where things are a bit different, in crypto, you can leverage specific metrics, including the circulating supply.

-So, this article will provide information about the circulating supply, focusing on what it is and how it affects various concepts in the crypto industry.
+This article will provide information about the circulating supply, focusing on what it is and its impact on various concepts in the cryptocurrency industry.

 What Is Circulating Supply?

-For instance, Bitcoin’s circulating supply refers to the number of bitcoins available on exchanges or held by individuals, excluding those that weren’t mined yet.
-By observing circulating supply, investors get a clearer picture of a coin’s availability in the market and how this might influence its trading activity and value.
+For instance, Bitcoin’s circulating supply refers to the number of bitcoins available on exchanges or held by individuals, excluding those that have yet to be mined.
+By observing the circulating supply, investors gain a clearer understanding of a coin’s availability in the market and how this may impact its trading activity and value.

-Circulating supply is an essential metric for evaluating a cryptocurrency’s market capitalization.
-It’s beneficial when comparing cryptocurrency tokens with different issuance models or strategies, as it offers a more straightforward way to analyze other cryptocurrencies’ relative size and value.
+The circulating supply is a crucial metric for assessing a cryptocurrency’s market capitalization.
+It’s beneficial when comparing cryptocurrency tokens with different issuance models or strategies, as it offers a more straightforward way to analyze the relative size and value of other cryptocurrencies.

 How to Calculate the Circulating Supply?